rajannpatel/ubuntupbx/README.md

     gcloud compute instances list
     ```

-2. To delete the "pbx" VM, set `ZONE` to reflect what was specified in Step 3.5:
+2. To delete the "ubuntupbx" VM, set `ZONE` to reflect what was specified in Step 3.5:

     ```bash
     ZONE=us-east1-b
-    gcloud compute instances delete pbx --zone $ZONE
+    gcloud compute instances delete ubuntupbx --zone $ZONE
     ```

 3. List all the static addresses: